StanGirard/Primates-Jekyll/_posts/2020-01-25-brave-a-web-browser-that-pays-its-users-and-respects-privacy.md

 ![brave presentation]({{site.baseurl}}/img/user_upload/brave-presentation.png)

-## Why is Brave different from other browsers ?
+## Why is so Brave different from other browsers ?

 ### It is fast - very fast